 To get the most out of your Instagram account, keep these tips in mind:

-- Keep your posts about your brand.
-It can be tempting to share photos of food, fashion and animals because they're so popular on the platform, but if your business has nothing to do with those things or if you usually only post pictures of your products, this could make your social marketing look disjointed and could confuse your followers.
-Keep things relevant to your business, and the followers you gain will be there because they support your brand — not just because your dinner looked delicious.
-However, it's also important to find balance.
-If you can find a way to incorporate pictures like these while still making them relevant to your business, it could make your social marketing strategy more successful.
+Make sure your posts relate to your brand.
+It can be tempting to share photos of food, fashion and animals because they're so popular on the platform, but if your business has nothing to do with those things, this could make your social marketing look disjointed and could confuse your followers.
+However, if you can find a way to incorporate pictures like these while still making them relevant to your business, it could make your social marketing strategy more successful.

-- Run giveaways and promotions.
-You can do entirely Instagram-based promotions by posting an image advertising your giveaway, sale or contest and asking users to repost that image with a specific, custom hashtag in order to enter.
+Run giveaways and promotions.
+Post an image advertising your giveaway, sale or contest and asking users to repost that image with a specific, custom hashtag in order to enter.
 You can then search that hashtag to see who has reposted it and pick a winner.
-Promotions like this allow your customers and followers to market your brand for you by talking about your promotion on their personal pages, and it'll drive more people to visit your profile.
+Promotions like this allow your customers and followers to market your brand for you by talking about your promotion on their personal pages, and it will drive more people to visit your profile.

-- Respond to other users' comments.
-When people comment on your photos, make sure you reply to them.
+Respond to other users' comments.
+When people comment on your photos, reply to them.
 Interacting with your customers and followers will show them that you are paying attention and that you care about whether they see your photos and what they have to say.
 They'll be more likely to continue following you and interacting with your pictures if they feel like they matter.

-- Embed your Instagram posts on your website.
-From the desktop Web version of Instagram, you can get an embed code to add specific images and videos to your company's website.
-This can help you show your current visitors that you're active on Instagram and, as a result, help you gain more followers.
-Just select the photo you want to embed, click the ellipses button on the bottom-right corner and select Embed.
+Embed Instagram posts on your website.
+From the desktop version of Instagram, you can get an embed code to add specific images and videos to your company's website.
+This can show visitors that you're active on Instagram and help you gain more followers.
+Just select the photo you want to embed, click the ellipses button in the bottom-right corner and select Embed.
 This will pull up a box with the embed code and give you the option of whether to show the caption.
 From there, just copy and paste the code where you want it to go on your website.